 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
+Both the G5X and the RX10 II have been discontinued, but can regularly be found used on eBay.
+The RX10 II was replaced by the Sony RX10 III, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon G5 X better than the Sony RX10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.